 Professional library assistance is available on campus, by phone at 541-441-8400, or by email at firstname.lastname@example.org.

-Hatchet jobs and hardball : the Oxford dictionary of American political slang / edited by Grant Barrett.
-New York : Oxford University Press, 2004.
-PE3727 .P6 H38 2004
+Hatchet jobs and hardball: the Oxford dictionary of American political slang / Grant Barrett - PE3727 .P6 H38 2004

-Oxford guide to the United States government / John J. Patrick, Richard M. Pious, Donald A. Ritchie.
-Oxford ; New York : Oxford University Press, 2001.
-Ref JK9 .P384 2001
+Oxford guide to the United States government / John J. Patrick, Richard M. Pious, et al - Ref JK9 .P384 2001

-Federal Citizen Information Center (FCIC) Established in 1966, the FIC is a single point of contact for people who have questions about Federal agencies, programs, and services.
+Federal Citizen Information Center (FCIC) is a single point of contact for information about Federal agencies, programs, and services.

-Federal Judicial Center Research on the federal court systems, educational materials about the courts and their history.
+Federal Judicial Center accesses information on the federal court systems and includes educational materials about the courts and their history.

-A service of the National Criminal Justice Reference Service.
-"One of the most extensive sources of information on criminal and juvenile justice in the world, providing services to an international community of policymakers and professionals."
+A service of the National Criminal Justice Reference Service - extensive source of information on criminal and juvenile justice issues.

 National Agricultural Library Indexes of agricultural information--books, serials, and journal articles.